Interested in joining a lab?

 TAPLab – Dr. Kirnan:

 TAP stands for Testing and Assessment in Psychology.
-Our research revolves around the development of psychological measures from creating a test blueprint to item writing, in person and on-line test administration, item analysis, reliability and validity, fairness checks, and implementation and use.
-We are currently involved in three major projects: 1) Development of the PASS, Predictors of Academic Success of Students, a measure of non-cognitive predictors of first-year college success; 2) Analysis of the Tail Waggin’ Tutor reading program at West Belmar Elementary School; and 3) Investigation of the relationship between various personality traits and individual perception and judgement.
+Our research revolves around the development of psychological measures and evaluation of existing programs.
+We are currently involved in four major projects: 1) Development of the PASS, Predictors of Academic Success of Students, a measure of non-cognitive predictors of first-year college success; 2) Program evaluation of Coming Up for Air, a mental health education program; 3) Investigation of the relationship between various personality traits and ethical perception and judgment; and 4) Research on the use of Emotional Support Animals, ESAs, on college campuses.